Hamilton Tiger-Cats re-sign quarterback Jeremiah Masoli

 Hamilton finished out of the playoffs last season at 6-12-0.

-Moving Collaros to Regina for a second-round draft pick shed salary for the Ticats and added to their stockpile of draft choices.
+Moving Collaros to Regina for a 2018 second-round draft pick shed salary for the Ticats and added to their stockpile of draft choices.
+It also gave the club additional financial resources to retain Masoli.

 The Ticats also have former NCAA star QB Johnny Manziel on their negotiation list, with a green light from the CFL to sign him.